© Crown copyright 2020

 1.3 How does the new process for pavement licences work?

 Pavement licences are presently granted primarily under Part 7A of the Highways Act 1980.
 The fee varies between local authorities.
 The new process provides a cheaper, easier and quicker way for businesses to obtain a licence.
-The fee for applying for a licence under the new process, is capped at £100 and the consultation period is 5 working days (excluding public holidays).
+The fee for applying for a licence under the new process, is capped at £100 and the consultation period is 5 working days (excluding public holidays) starting the day after the application is sent electronically to the authority.
 It is currently a minimum of 28 calendar days under Part 7A.

-If the local authority does not determine the application before the end of the determination period (which is 5 working days beginning with the first day after the public consultation period (excluding public holidays), the licence is deemed to have been granted for a year (but not beyond 30 September 2021) and the business can place the proposed furniture such as tables and chairs within the area set out in the application for the purpose or purposes proposed.
+If the local authority does not determine the application before the end of the determination period (which is 5 working days beginning with the first day after the end of the public consultation period, excluding public holidays), the licence is deemed to have been granted for a year (but not beyond 30 September 2021) and the business can place the proposed furniture such as tables and chairs within the area set out in the application for the purpose or purposes proposed.

 1.4 What businesses are eligible?

 A business which uses (or proposes to use) premises for the sale of food or drink for consumption (on or off the premises) can apply for a licence.
-Businesses that are eligible include: public houses, cafes, bars, restaurants, snack bars, coffee shops, and ice cream parlours.
+Businesses that are eligible include: public houses, cafes, bars, restaurants, snack bars, coffee shops, and ice cream parlours including where such uses form an ancillary aspect of another use, for example supermarkets, or entertainment venues which sell food and drink.

 A licence permits the business to use furniture placed on the highway to sell or serve food or drink and/or allow it to be used by people for consumption of food or drink supplied from, or in connection with the use of the premises.